tml1024/FluffyDisplay/README.md

 old iMac.

-You then use Screen Sharing app on the other Mac to connect to your main Mac, and specifically select to in the View menu to view the "virtual" monitor.
+You then use Screen Sharing app on the other Mac to connect to your main Mac, and specifically select in the View menu to view the "virtual" monitor.
 You switch Screen Sharing to observation mode and to full-screen.
 You then don't need to touch the mouse, trackpad or keyboard on the other Mac until you want to close the connection.